zxc916684603/ecs/intl.en-US/User Guide/Elastic Network Interfaces/Create an ENI.md

 # Create an ENI {#concept_gjc_4lj_zdb .concept}

-You can create an ENI in two ways.

 You can create an elastic network card individually.
-You can create an ENI in the ECS console, and then [attach it to an instance](intl.en-US/User Guide/Elastic Network Interfaces/Attach an ENI to an instance.md).
+You can create an ENI in the ECS console, and then [attach it to an instance](reseller.en-US/User Guide/Elastic Network Interfaces/Attach an ENI to an instance.md).

 This document describes how to create an ENI in the ECS console.